Saadkhansolo/Getting-hands-on-with-Algorithmic-Trading-on-Python/README.md

 # Hello-Finance

 My first foray into algorithmic trading.
-In the coming days will do vectorized backtesting based on simple moving average convergence strategic and move on to more sophisticated trading strategies.
+In the coming days, I aim to code vectorized backtesting based on simple moving average convergence strategic and move on to more sophisticated trading strategies.

 Goals in the coming days: